Kiron

 For this use case, I had to create a new page to show the <Wishlist>, so I grabbed the top & bottom navigation, text components, profile dropdown, and program cards to compose it together.
 Note that the page is called My lists, since we are expanding with the custom lists functionality later.

-This took a couple of days to be ready for some usability testing.
+The entire interactive prototype took a couple of hours to be ready for some usability testing.
 Woop woop.

 A wish come true

-Before testing the design with our learners, I checked the feasibility with my dear developers, who raised a couple important points.
+Before testing the design with the learners, I checked the feasibility with the dear developers, who in addition made sure that I deliver the best work.

-The PO and I decided to keep the UNDO for the first implementation.
-All settled, now, how do our learners use it?
-I tested the new design with 4 learners, and it turned out, saving a program to the <Wishlist> is straightforward.
+All settled, now, how do the learners use it?
+I could test the new design with only 4 learners, and it turned out, saving/removing a program to/from the <Wishlist> was straightforward.

 However, the term <Wishlist> caused confusion for two of them, as it could mean a list of programs that the learner cannot access right now, but would like to have.